Ask Question

 Topic Search: ASCO | Web

-Interleukin-6 (IL-6) is a cytokine (signal protein) that has many functions related to immune activity, especially inflammation.
+Interleukin-6 (IL-6) is a cytokine (signaling protein) that has many functions related to immune activity, especially inflammation.
 It is also described as a biological response modifier - a substance that can improve the body's response to infection and disease.

 Higher than normal levels of IL-6 is often associated with the progression of some lymphomas.